seleniumbase/SeleniumBase/README.md

 pytest my_first_test.py --with-testing_base --browser=firefox

 pytest my_first_test.py --with-testing_base --browser=chrome

-pytest my_first_test.py --with-testing_base --browser=phantomjs
 ```
-(NOTE: The ``--with-testing_base`` plugin gives you full logging on test failures, which saves screenshots, page source, and basic test info into the logs folder.)

 (NOTE: If you're using **pytest** instead of nosetests for running tests outside of the SeleniumBase repo, **you'll need a copy of [pytest.ini](https://github.com/seleniumbase/SeleniumBase/blob/master/pytest.ini) at the base of the new folder structure, already provided here.**